Ed Harris directed and starred in the 2008 western based on Robert B. Parker's novel.

 It’s 1882, and the folks in Appaloosa, a wide-open New Mexico Territory mining town, need some outside help to stop renegade rancher Randall Bragg (Jeremy Irons) and his violent cronies from terrorizing the citizenry.
 Enter Virgil Cole (Ed Harris) and Everett Hitch (Viggo Mortensen), veteran peacekeepers who quickly establish law and order by doling out some rough justice.
 But when a bold and beguiling widow named Allison French (Renée Zellweger) steps off the train one day, Cole is seriously distracted, Hitch is immediately suspicious —and loyalties are sorely tested.

-Welcome to Appaloosa, the terrific 2008 western now available on HBO Now, iTunes, Google Play and other streaming platforms.
+Welcome to Appaloosa, the terrific 2008 western now available on Tubi, iTunes, Google Play and other streaming platforms.
 It was a labor of love for Ed Harris, who, in addition to playing Cole, served as director and co-wrote (with Robert Knott) the screenplay based on Robert B. Parker’s novel of the same title.

 When we spoke with Harris about his well-received movie back in 2008, he told us that, right from the start, he wanted Viggo Mortensen — with whom he’d previously worked in David Cronenberg's A History of Violence (2005)— to play Hitch.
 Despite his firm commitments to several other projects at the time, Mortensen — an avid fan of westerns — accepted Harris’ offer.